Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 There’s an entire galaxy of Greek food awaiting you in Athens.
 Souvlaki, the ever-present street food, is a satisfying standby.
 Delectable desserts like baklava and galaktoboureko (a custard pie) are the perfect end to any meal.
 It’s impossible to go hungry when you go to Athens!

 Day cruises to nearby islands (such as the stunning Aegina) are a great way to see some of the lesser-known Greek Isles.
+Our Greece packing list includes everything you’ll want to bring for a short or overnight excursion.
 Expect to hear bells and the haunting majesty of Byzantine chant from the local Orthodox churches, especially on Saturday evenings.

 Reykjavik, Iceland